 - Halting the introduction of the Visitor Levy Bill.

 This mygov.scot link directs applicants to their local authority where it will be necessary to download and complete an application form available from each local authority’s website.
+A deadline of 31st March 2021 has been announced to claim these grants.

 We are now seeing the downloads for each authority start to become available.